Disney World in April (2027 Guide): Crowds, Weather, Events & Is It Worth It?

-April 2026 is a month of transition: spring break crowds, Easter travel, and major events in the first half of the month slowly give way to lighter crowds and more relaxed park days later on.
-Your experience in the parks will be highly dependent on timing, with early April being one of the busiest periods of the year and late April being one of the best spring windows.
+April 2027 is a month of two very different experiences: spring break crowds in the first half of the month slowly give way to lighter crowds and more relaxed park days later on.
+Your experience in the parks will be highly dependent on timing, with early April being one of the busier periods of the year and late April being one of the best spring windows.
+The good news?
+Easter falls on March 28 this year, which means the holiday isn’t stacking on top of spring break the way it did in 2026, making early April slightly more manageable than last year, even if it’s still quite busy.

 In this guide, we’ll break down exactly what to expect so you can decide if April is the right time for your trip.